dftlibs/numgrid/README.md

 # API

-We provide a context-aware C interface.
-In addition we also provide a Fortran and Python interfaces as thin layers on top of the C interface:
+The library provides a context-aware C interface.
+In addition it also provides a Fortran and Python interfaces as thin layers on top of the C interface:

 ```